Probabilistic Categorical Adversarial Attack & Adversarial Training: Probabilistic Categorical Adversarial Attack

 where $\lambda$ is the penalty coefficient, and $[\cdot]^{+}$ is $\max(\cdot,0)$.
 Next, we will show how to solve the maximization problem above by applying gradient methods.

 \textbf{Back propagation through Gumbel-Softmax}.
-Note that the gradient of the expected loss function with respect to $\pi$ cannot be directly calculated in Eq.~\ref{final optimization}, so we apply the Gumbel-Softmax estimator~\cite{DBLP:conf/iclr/JangGP17}.
-In practice, to avoid the projection onto probability simplex which hurts the time efficiency and Gumbel-Softmax does not require a normalized probability distribution, we consider an unnormalized categorical distribution $\pi_i\in (0,C]^d$ where $C>0$ is a large constant guaranteeing that the searching space is sufficiently large.
+Note that the gradient of the expected loss function with respect to $\pi$ cannot be directly calculated in Eq.(\ref{final optimization}), so we apply the Gumbel-Softmax estimator~\cite{DBLP:conf/iclr/JangGP17}.
+In practice, we consider an unnormalized categorical distribution $\pi_i\in (0,C]^d$, where $C>0$ is a large constant so that the searching space is sufficiently large.
 The distribution generates sample vectors $x'_i$ as follows:

-where $g_j$ denotes i.i.d samples from the Gumbel$(0,1)$ distribution, and $\tau$ denotes the softmax temperature.
+where $g_j$ denotes i.i.d samples from the Gumbel$(0,1)$ distribution, and $\tau$ is the softmax temperature.
 This re-parameterization process facilitates us to calculate the gradient of the expected loss in terms of $\pi$.
-Therefore, we can derive the following estimator of gradients for the expected loss:
+Therefore, we can derive the estimation of gradients for the expected loss:

 where $n_g$ is the number of i.i.d samples from $g$.
-In Eq. \ref{expected grad}, the first approximation is from the reparameterization of a sample $x'$; the second equality comes from exchanging the order of expectation and derivative, and the third, we approximate the expectation of gradients by calculating the average of gradients.
-Finally, we derive the practical solution to solve Eq. \ref{final optimization} as demonstrated in Figure~\ref{illustrate}, by leveraging the gradient ascent algorithm, such as~\cite{DBLP:conf/iclr/MadryMSTV18}.
+In Eq.(\ref{expected grad}), the first approximation is from the reparameterization of a sample $x'$; the second equality comes from exchanging the order of expectation and derivative, and the third approximation is to approximate the expectation of gradients by calculating the average of gradients.
+Finally, we derive the practical solution to solve Eq.(\ref{final optimization}), by leveraging the gradient ascent algorithm, such as~\cite{DBLP:conf/iclr/MadryMSTV18}.
 In Algorithm~\ref{PCAA}, we provide the details of our proposed attack method.
-Specifically, in each step, we first update the unnormalized distribution $\pi$ by gradient ascent.
-Then, we clip $\pi$ back to its domain $(0,C]^d$.
+Specifically, during each iteration, we first estimate the gradient of expected loss (line 3), and then update the unnormalized distribution $\pi$ by gradient ascent (line 4).
+Finally, we clip $\pi$ back to its domain $(0,C]^d$ (line 5).